 The views from the ridge are breath taking.
 First of all, because I seriously am out of breath, but even more so because of the scenery I am looking at.
 It is so much more impressive than I could have imagined.
 Right in front of me are the massive granite peaks of Fitz Roy, white and grey glaciers and two milky glacier lakes.
 Surrounding me is silence, and just a handful of other hikers.
 This is it: in-your-face incredible.

-We could sit here all day, but since it took us 5 hours to get here we need to turn our backs to natural work of art, and return to El Chaltén.
+We could sit here all day, but since it took us 5 hours to get here we need to turn our backs to this natural work of art, and return to El Chaltén.
 We feel sorry now that we have taken in all this beauty in one day, while we could have stretched this as a multi-day hike.

 A thought like that never has to last long in Patagonia though since impressive nature is abundant here – especially in Los Glaciares National Park – so you can always explore more.